2016 – Zbigniew Brzezinski, A Chessman in Winter

 The Middle East edition of the French newspaper Le Monde published in 2003 a special issue dedicated to his work in Lebanon ; with contributions by Jean Lacouture, Amin Maalouf, Ghassan Tueni...

-The UN in the New World Disorder (L'ONU dans le nouveau désordre mondial), the new book from Romuald Sciora, now available
+The UN in the New World Disorder (L'ONU dans le nouveau désordre mondial), the latest book from Romuald Sciora, now Also available in ebook

 An in-depth analysis of the United Nations' involvement in our today global world